nuccinc/distributed-computing/README.md

 ** Latest Update: March 22, 2020 ***

-Join The National Upcycled Computing Collective in a joint effort to combine our extra resources in order to aid in COVID-19 research.
+Join [The National Upcycled Computing Collective (NUCC)](https://www.nuccinc.org/) in a collaborative effort to combine our resources in order to aid in COVID-19 research.

 This project draws heavily from [BOINC's default Docker configurations](https://github.com/BOINC/boinc-client-docker).